 66% of professionals say that their online community has positively impacted customer retention, 68% state that it has helped them generate new leads, and 55% say that they have seen increased sales.

 - Online communities are also being used in the industry for conducting research and collecting feedback and it can led to significant cost reduction as well.

 90% of professionals say that they use suggestions from their community to improve their products and services, and 78% said that communities helped them build new products and services.

-To share an example of cost savings because of an online community, Dewalt, a power tool company, saved $6 Million in market research costs by creating an online community.
+To share an example of an online community leading to cost savings, Dewalt, a power tool company, saved $6 Million in market research costs by creating an online community.

-- When it comes to employee-facing communities, 54% of communities positively impact organizational and cultural change, 49% improve communications efficiency, and 43% improve awareness and branding.
+- When it comes to employee-facing communities, 54% of them positively impact organizational and cultural change, 49% improve communications efficiency, and 43% improve awareness and branding.

 - In a survey of brand managers at Fortune 500 companies, 54% of managers stated that using online communities helped them change how they think about collaboration, and 46% mentioned it helped them change how they think about customers.